-Foreign exchange gains (losses) were ¥1,072 million, (¥508) million and (¥2,319) million for the years ended March 31, 2010, 2011 and 2012, respectively.
+Foreign exchange gains (losses) were (¥508) million, (¥2,319) million and (¥1,427) million for the years ended March 31, 2011, 2012 and 2013, respectively.

-(w) Use of Estimates
+(v) Use of Estimates

 Management of Advantest has made a number of estimates and assumptions relating to the reporting of assets and liabilities and the disclosure of contingent assets and liabilities at the date of the consolidated financial statements and the reported amounts of revenues and expenses during the periods to prepare these consolidated financial statements in conformity with accounting principles generally accepted in the United States ("U.S. GAAP").
 Significant items subject to such estimates and assumptions include valuation of trade receivables, inventories, goodwill, long-lived assets and deferred tax assets, various accruals such as accrued warranty expenses, and assets and obligations related to employees retirement and severance plans.
 Actual results could differ from those estimates.